AskNowQA/EARL/README.md

 ISWC 2018 Research Paper: https://link.springer.com/chapter/10.1007/978-3-030-00671-6_7 or on arXiv https://arxiv.org/abs/1801.03825

 **Note**: The code in this branch is not an exact representation of the paper above.
 In particular we use https://github.com/AskNowQA/erpredictor2 for entity and relation classification now.
+This allows us to handle questions in a case-independent fashion, the lack of which was a weakness of the original paper.

 # INSTRUCTIONS